falconry/falcon/doc/community/faq.rst

 In order to generate HTTP responses as quickly as possible, Falcon does not try to sort or even logically group related headers in the HTTP response.

-.. note about stream being consumed for 'application/x-www-form-urlencoded’

 ..
 If Falcon is designed for building web APIs, why does it support forms?
 .. ----
 ..
 Doesn't support files, allows same code to handle both...

-..
-What happens if an error is raised from a hook?
-.. ----
-..
-Falcon will catch the error, and do one of three things:

-..
-1. If the error is an instance of *HTTPError* (or a child of *HTTPError*), Falcon will convert it to an HTTP response and return that to the client.
-..
-2. If there is a custom error handler, that will be called and given a chance to clean up resources and set up the Response object.
-When the handler returns, Falcon will immediately return a response to the client.
-..
-3. If the type is unrecognized, it is re-raised and will be handled by your WSGI server.

-..
-Note that when an error is raised, it short-circuits the normal request chain.

-..
-Coming soon: before vs. after... work to catch HTTPError and other handlers, and set resp,
-.. then continue with after hooks so can DRY up logic you want to run when an
-.. error occurs.
-For example, serialize error to a normalized response body
-.. scheme.